 Training, qualifications & experience

-As an integrative relational counsellor I use a range of therapeutic theories to support my work.
-I have experience of working with a wide variety of issues including anxiety; depression; abuse; bereavement; relationship issues; work related stress; alcohol related issues.
-I have a knowledge and understanding of 12-step programmes.
+- As an integrative relational counsellor I use a combination of therapeutic theories to support my work.
+I have experience of working with a wide range of issues including anxiety; depression; abuse; bereavement; relationship difficulties; work related stress; alcohol related issues and I have a knowledge and understanding of 12-step programmes.